Soeprapto (prosecutor): Prosecutor general and later career

 In 1950, Soeprapto returned to Jakarta and continued his work as a prosecutor.
 In January 1951, he was chosen to replace Tirtawinata as Prosecutor General of Indonesia.
 At the time, the prosecutor general's office was a division of the Ministry of Justice, and as such Soeprapto was under the Minister of Justice.

-During his time as prosecutor general, Soeprapto handled several high-profile cases, going after ministers and generals that outranked him politically.
+During his time as prosecutor general, Soeprapto handled several high-profile cases, going after ministers and generals who outranked him politically.
 In 1953, he brought Sultan Hamid II, then a minister without portfolio, to trial for his involvement in the APRA Coup d'état; Hamid was sentenced to 10 years in prison by Supreme Court Justice Wirjono Prodjodikoro on 8 April 1953.
 Soeprapto also investigated Head of the Armed Forces Abdul Haris Nasution for his involvement in the affair.
 Other cases included the trials of revolutionary groups and foreigners accused of undermining the Indonesian government.
 He also oversaw an increasing number of prosecutors, drawn from Indonesian law schools.

 However, Soeprapto also came into conflict with Minister of Justice Moeljatno over the role of the prosecution.
 Moeljatno took the traditional view that the prosecutor general's office, under the control of the Ministry of Justice during the Dutch colonial period, was in a similar station after independence; on the other hand, Soeprapto believed that the function of the prosecutor general was half executive and half judicial and as such demanded to be accountable only to the cabinet.
 This conflict climaxed with Moeljatno drafting a bill to explicitly make the prosecutor general subservient to the Minister of Justice, which passed in October 1956 over heavy opposition from prosecutors and police officers.
 However, the bill fell through when the reigning cabinet collapsed in March 1957.

-After eight years, Soeprapto was honourably dismissed on 1 April 1959. the dismissal has been reported in several sources to be related to the acquittal of/dropping of charges against two foreigners, Junschlager and Schmidt, who had been accused of undermining the government; Junschlager died in prison, and Schmidt was freed on basis of time served in a high court decision which the prosecution did not appeal.
+After eight years, Soeprapto was honourably dismissed on 1 April 1959.
+The dismissal has been reported in several sources to be related to the acquittal of/dropping of charges against two foreigners, Junschlager and Schmidt, who had been accused of undermining the government; Junschlager died in prison, and Schmidt was freed based on time served in a high court decision which the prosecution did not appeal.
 As he had not been given prior warning he was unable to go to Merdeka Palace for the related formalities; at the time he was visiting his parents in Yogyakarta.
-His wife later noted that this led to him becoming disillusioned in President Sukarno's regime.
+His wife later noted that this led to him becoming disillusioned with President Sukarno's regime.

 Soeprapto married three times.
 He first married Soeratinah of Purworejo, with whom he had a son.
 He then married Djenab Oetari of Bogor, with whom he had a daughter.
 His last marriage was to Soekarti, with whom he had two sons and two daughters.
-He died on 2 December 1964, and was buried at Kalibata Heroes Cemetery in Jakarta.
+He died on 2 December 1964 and was buried at Kalibata Heroes' Cemetery in Jakarta.